airbnb/streamalert/docs/source/rule-testing.rst

   StreamAlertCLI [INFO]: Completed

-Example of running schema validation on a test file that contains one valid record and one invalid record:
+Schema validation failure on a test file containing one valid record and one invalid record:

 .. code-block:: bash